 - A list of clients who have never made an appointment with you by using the Clients who have never had an appointment filter.

-- A complete report includes the client full name, Power Diary Client Number, Client Status, date of birth, mobile number, email address, the date when the last calendar was seen and their last appointment date with your clinic.
+- A complete report includes the client full name, Power Diary Client Number, Client Status, date of birth, mobile number, email address, the date when the last calendar/practitioner was seen and their last appointment date with your clinic.

 If you've offered your clients memberships with your clinic, you'll be able to use the Membership Expiry report to identify people with expiring memberships.